psto/episteme/questions.md

 * When you want different results \(in life/business/etc\) than everyone else, ask questions no one else has the courage or will to ask.
   * "What is currently not possible in my life/industry that if it was possible, would change the game?"
 * "What would your life look like if you measured every decision you made against your future vision?"
-* “What does it mean?” is often impractical.
+* "What does it mean?" is often impractical.
 It's better to ask:
   * "How can I use it?"
   * "What can I learn from this?"
 * What is working and what could be working: